nebulabio/protochip/hardware/ProtoChip/README.md

 bottom piece of acrylic.
 This serves a double function of protecting the fragile electrodes from pulling forces that may break them and also to provide solid contact to the cheapstat through the ProtoAttachment system.

 The protochip consists of 7 parts.
-The entire assembly can be seem in Protochip_Assemble.stl.
+The entire assembly can be seen in Protochip_Assemble.stl.